Kitsunetic/kitsu/README.md

 # Kitsu

-`Kitsu` is individually developed and used trainer library like PyTorchLightning and Trainer of HuggingFace developed by `kitsu`.
+`Kitsu` is individually developed and used trainer library like PyTorchLightning and Trainer of HuggingFace developed by `Kitsunetic`.

 ## Installation